Frequently Asked Questions

 You and the professor with whom you are working will determine the structure of your independent study.

-Is an intermediate independent study graded the same way as any other 200-level course in the English department?
+Is an intermediate independent study graded the same way as any other 2000-level course in the English department?

 Does it count for the major?

-If I do an intermediate Independent Study in British or Irish literature before 1800, or in literature of the Americas, will it count toward that requirement for the major?
+If I do an intermediate independent study in British or Irish literature before 1800 will it count toward that requirement for the major?

 Can more than one student participate in the same independent study?